acsellers/G510/README.md

 # G510
-Keyboard driver for G510 on Linux, written in Go
+Keyboard driver for G510, written in Go

 The keyboard package handles the actual driver bits.
 The current version is very early.